meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 Conclusion: `myPhysObj` and `myPhysObj2` are just _aliases_ of the same underlying physioset.
-This is contrary to the behavior of the `=` operator for MATLAB's built-in types, which indeed creates two independent copies (not aliases) of the same underlying data.
+This is contrary to the behavior of the `=` asignment operator for MATLAB's built-in types, which indeed creates two independent copies (not aliases) of the same underlying data.
 If you want to create two independent copies of a _physioset_ then you need to be explicit about it: